GSA/CFO.gov/_cards/2021-11-26-0511-Primary-Audit-Reporting-Mid.md

 competency_group: Primary
 competency_description: Knowledge of the principles, practices, and techniques used to report audit findings (criteria, condition, cause, effect, and recommendation).
 level: "10-13"
-behavior_illustrations: "Collaborates with senior leadership to address complex and/or controversial findings and recommendations identified in audit reports, statements or other documentation"
+behavior_illustrations: "Completes and reviews audit reports, statements or other documentation to ensure compliance with audit reporting standards"
 proficiency_level_definition: Applies the competency in considerably difficult situations ?
 Generally requires little or no guidance ?
 Demonstrates broad understanding of concepts and processes
 relevant_courses:
 - Course Coming Soon